segmentio/segment-docs/src/connections/destinations/catalog/actions-aggregations-io/index.md

 2. Find the Destinations Actions item in the left navigation, and click it.
 3. Click **Configure Aggregations.io (Actions)**.
 4. Select an existing Source to connect to Aggregations.io (Actions).
-5. In the destination settings, enter your Aggregations.io API Key & Ingest Id.
+5. In the destination settings, enter your Aggregations.io API Key and Ingest ID.
 Your ingestion on the Aggregations.io dashboard should be set up using `Array of JSON Objects` and the API Key requires `Write` permission.
-For more information, see the [Aggregation.io Docs](https://aggregations.io/docs/ingesting-data/create-an-ingest){:target="_blank"}.
+For more information, see the [Aggregation.io docs](https://aggregations.io/docs/ingesting-data/create-an-ingest){:target="_blank"}.

 {% include components/actions-fields.html %}